Pavez7274/akore/README.md

 ]
 ```

-After running the compilation command, the compiled JavaScript file `fib.js` will be output in the `dist` directory:
+After running the transpilation command, the transpiled JavaScript file `fib.js` will be output in the `dist` directory:

 ```javascript
 var number = 30;